laksh29/heatmap/README.md

 10. Everything is set!
 You can try the project

 ### Project support
-- Flutter version: 3.22.2 - Chanel: Stable
+- Flutter version: 3.22.2 - channel: Stable
 - Chrome/Android Emulator